Have you heard about the medication LDN?

 Remember that weight gain is a complex issue and one that is caused by multiple problems (not one issue).

 Because weight gain is multi-factorial it means that not all weight medications will work for all people and LDN is no different.

-In my experience, LDN tends to work best as a second or third line weight loss medication or as a medication which is paired with other, more effective, weight loss medications.
+In my experience, LDN tends to work best as a second or third-line weight loss medication or as a medication that is paired with other, more effective, weight loss medications.

 As always, weight loss medications should never be used in isolation (meaning by themselves) and they should ALWAYS be accompanied by changes to your diet and exercise routine.